Research

 AI Belongs in Your Operating Plan, Not on a Side Deck: How to Embed AI into the Planning Infrastructure That Already Runs Your Company

 The most common AI failure pattern at mid-market companies does not involve bad technology.
-It involves good technology disconnected from the planning cadence t
+It involves good technology disconnected from the planning cadence that drives decisions.

 March 2026